-Marty Robbins – The Chair
+Marty Robbins – I’m Wanting To

 A Quiet Confession in an Empty Room, Where One Man, One Chair, and a Lifetime of Regret Meet When Marty Robbins released “The Chair” in 1969, he offered listeners something…